FeiyouG/commander.nvim/README.md

 Currently, you can filter either by mode or category.
 You can find some examples below:

-- Show only commands that has keymaps that work in normal mode
+1. Show only commands that has keymaps that work in normal mode
 ```
 :Telescope command_center mode=n
 ```

-- Show only commands that in "git" category
+2. Show only commands that in "git" category
   ```
   :Telescope command_center category=git
   ```

-  To make this work,
-  you have to first set the category when you add a command.
-  For example:
+  You can specify the category of a command as follows:

   ```lua
   command_center.add({